Voices of the Voiceless

 Voices of the Voiceless, edited by Julie deGraffenried and Zoe Knox, presents readers with twenty-five essays on a curated selection of images and artifacts from the Keston Archive.
 Some of the world’s leading authorities on religion and communism as well as experts personally involved with the operation of Keston College carefully selected and provided commentary for these images.
 The archival material presented in the book offers vivid testimony of this critically important era in the history of religion and of the Cold War.

 A guided look into the past, Voices of the Voiceless reveals the power of what atheist and antireligious regimes sought to silence.
 This collection documents how believers fought for religious freedom, coped with oppression, and practiced their faith, individually and collectively, in states hostile to religion.
 It also presents atheist propaganda produced by communist regimes that aimed to marginalize and ultimately eradicate religion.
-The archival material presented in the book is drawn from across the communist bloc and offers vivid testimony of this critically important era in the history of religion and of the Cold War.
 This book offers insights into how faith survived—and even flourished—during one of the most intense antireligious campaigns of the modern era.

 This is an important book.
 For decades, Keston College listened to those crying in the wilderness—believers of all faiths living in the USSR.
 Now Julie deGraffenried, Zoe Knox, and an international group of scholars bring voice to those who sought only to live honestly, to breathe freely under the asphyxiating force of Soviet atheism.~Roy R. Robson, Professor of History, Penn State University